 With just few tips in mind, this chutney is a breeze to make and a must have for all snacks.

-Coriander and Mint Chutney
+Coriander Mint Chutney

-- 1 bunch fresh coriander leaves cleaned
+- 1 bunch fresh cilantro fresh coriander leaves, cleaned

 - 1 cup mint leaves without stem